 Clinicians should take an occupational and environmental history in all patients, asking specifically about past and current exposure to vapors, gases, dust, fumes, and/or biomass smoke (ie, from burning wood, animal waste, crops).
 Any positive response is followed by more detailed questions.

 Prevention of occupational and environmental pulmonary diseases centers on reducing exposure (primary prevention).
 Exposure can be limited by the use of

 Many clinicians erroneously assume that a patient who has used a respirator or another respiratory protection device has been well protected.
-Although respirators do afford a degree of protection, especially when fresh air is provided by tank or air hose, the benefit is limited and idiosyncratic.
+Although respirators do afford a degree of protection, especially when fresh air is provided by tank or air hose, the benefit is limited and varies from person to person.
 When recommending use of a respirator, clinicians should consider several factors.
-Workers with cardiovascular disease may be unable to carry out jobs that require strenuous work, especially if they must wear a self-contained breathing apparatus (tank).
+Workers with cardiovascular disease may be unable to carry out jobs that require strenuous work if they must wear a self-contained breathing apparatus (tank).
 Respirators that are tight-fitting and that require the wearer to draw air through filter cartridges can increase the work of breathing, which can be especially difficult for patients with asthma, COPD, or interstitial lung diseases.